imamhidayat92/nodejs-express-mysql/README.md

 module.exports = controller;
 ```

 Every controller has action that each of it representing 1 or several urls.
-It also has 1 `views` folder that can be used to display a view.
+It also has a `views` folder that can be used to display a view.

 Let's say you have url list below: